shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 StructuredBuffer and ByteAddressBuffer are translated to a shader storage buffer with `readonly` layout.
 RWStructuredBuffer and RWByteAddressBuffer are translated to a shader storage buffer with `read-write` layout.

+If you need to apply a different buffer layout for indivisual StructuredBuffer, you can specify the layout as a second generic argument to StructuredBuffer.
+E.g., StructuredBuffer<T, Std140Layout>, StructuredBuffer<T, Std430Layout> or StructuredBuffer<T, ScalarLayout>.

+Note that there are compiler options, "-fvk-use-scalar-layout" and "-force-glsl-scalar-layout".
+These options do the same but they are applied globally.

 ParameterBlock for SPIR-V target
 --------------------------------

 `ParameterBlock` is a Slang generic type for binding uniform parameters.
-It is similar to `ConstantBuffer` in HLSL, but `ParameterBlock` can include not only constant parameters but also descriptors such as Texture2D or StructuredBuffer.
+It is similar to `ConstantBuffer` in HLSL, and `ParameterBlock` can include not only constant parameters but also descriptors such as Texture2D or StructuredBuffer.

-Because the Vulkan API doesn't natively support `ParameterBlock` that has a mixture of descriptors and constants, Slang emits each member as an individual parameter.
-When targeting SPIR-V, the individual parameter will be emitted as either `uniform` or `buffer`.
+`ParameterBlock` is designed specifically for d3d/vulkan/metal, so that parameters are laid out more naturally on these platforms.
+For Vulkan, when a ParameterBlock doesn't contain nested parameter block fields, it always maps to a single descriptor set, with a dedicated set number and every resources is placed into the set with binding index starting from 0.

+When both ordinary data fields and resource typed fields exist in a parameter block, all ordinary data fields will be grouped together into a uniform buffer and appear as a binding 0 of the resulting descriptor set.

 SPIR-V specific Compiler options